projectriff/riff/docs/riff_service_create.md

   -h, --help                  help for create
-      --image name[:tag]      the name[:tag] reference of an image containing the application/function -i, --input channel         name of the service's input channel, if any -n, --namespace namespace   the namespace of resource names -w, --write                 whether to write yaml files for created resources.
+      --image name[:tag]      the name[:tag] reference of an image containing the application/function -i, --input channel         name of the service's input channel, if any -n, --namespace namespace   the namespace of the service and any namespaced resources specified -w, --write                 whether to write yaml files for created resources.
 ```